Sushobh/SignatureView/README.md

 ### Adding options and listening for callbacks.

 You can add options at the top , and listen for events.
 In the screenshots i have added the the save option.
+The options are automatically placed in a grid.

 ```java
 signatureView.addOption(new Option("Save ",R.drawable.ic_save));